gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social Slider Widget is a responsive slider widget that shows 20 latest images from a public instagram user or a hashtag.
+Social Slider Widget is a responsive "instagram slider widget" that shows latest images from a public instagram user or a hashtag.

 == Description ==
 = Display Instagram feeds in widgets, posts, pages, or anywhere else using shortcodes. =